SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 ### Tier 3: Berserker?
 * Attack speed class?

-# Ranged (non-magic projectile) (concept complete)
+* Rage mechanic?

+## Projectile (not just ranged)
+### Tier 2: Name Needed
+* Damage Scaling:
+  * ranged, magic, and throwing
+  * Projectiles from melee weapons
+* Resource: Preparation
-* Scales ranged and throwing damage
+    * this resource is consumed instead of ammo items (1:1) and throwing items (1:5)
+    * also consumed to reduce the mana cost of weapon attacks
+    * slowly refills when you have not used the resource recently
 * Ability 1: Trap
-  * launches a floating trap towards the cursor
+  * launch a floating trap towards the cursor
     * the maximum distance increases with level
-  * enemies that touch the trap are briefly held in placed
+  * enemies that touch the trap are damaged and briefly held in placed
     * bosses and enemies that are immune to knockback are slowed instead
   * traps last a set duration
 * Ability 2: Rapid Fire
-  * gain a brief boost to ranged/throwing attack speed followed by a brief "Reload" debuff that prevents attacking
+  * gain a brief boost to ranged/throwing/magic attack speed followed by a brief "Reload" debuff that prevents attacking
-* Resource: Ammo
-  * this resource is consumed instead of ammo items (1:1) and throwing items (1:5)
-  * slowly refills when you have not used the resource recently

-### Sniper (concept nearly complete)
+### Tier 3: Name Needed
-* High damage, critical-focused, burst damage class that rewards good timing and aim
+* High damage, critical-focused, burst damage class that rewards good aim
 * Tier 2 Abilities:
   * Trap inflicts a status that causes the next hit to deal triple damage
   * Rapid Fire increases charge-up rate of Charged Shot
+* Resource: Precision
+    * Hits with Charged Shot generate 1 Precision (once per shot, not per target hit)
+    * Missing with Charged Shot reduces Precision by half
+    * Each Precision increases Charged Shot's base critical chance by 5% up to 10 stacks
+    * Stacking precision can virtually guarantee a critical hit
 * Ability 1: Charged Shot
+  * Channelling ability
+  * Works with any weapon that has a projectile (that isn't a minion)
-  * Press and hold the key to charge, release to shoot an empowered attack in the direction of the cursor
+  * Press and hold the key to charge, release to shoot an empowered attack
-    * Cannot attack, use items, or use abilities while channelling.
-Getting hit interrupts channelling.
   * Damage and critical chance are increased based on the charge amount
     * At max charge, the critical rate bonus is equivalent to rolling the critical check twice and taking the better roll (i.e., 2 chances to crit).
 Rather than reroll on a failed crit, the crit chance is just multiplied as follows before rolling:
       * new_crit = 1 - (1-crit)^2